-- For years, people whose blood pressure numbers remained above 140/90 mmHg were said to have uncontrolled high blood pressure and often developed serious complications, and high blood pressure patients who maintained blood pressure numbers below 140/90 mmHg were said to have controlled high blood pressure and less likely to develop complications. - However, the 2017 Guidelines for Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults recommend a new approach to classification of blood pressure in adults.6 2017 guidelines state that numbers greater than 130/80 are elevated.6 - Over two out of every three people (69%) who have a first heart attack, three out of every four (77%) who have a first stroke and three out of every four (74%) who have chronic heart failure also have high blood pressure.7 - Other complications of high blood pressure include kidney damage, vision loss, erectile dysfunction, memory loss, fluid in the lungs, angina and peripheral artery disease.
+- For years, blood pressure above 140/90 mmHg was said to be uncontrolled high blood pressure and could lead to serious complications.
+Blood pressure below 140/90 mmHg was said to be controlled high blood pressure and would likely not lead to serious complications. - However, the 2017 Guidelines for Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults recommended that blood pressure readings greater than 130/80 mmHg be classified as elevated. - More than two out of every three people (69%) who have a first heart attack, three out of every four (77%) who have a first stroke and three out of every four (74%) who have chronic heart failure also have high blood pressure. - Other complications of high blood pressure include kidney damage, vision loss, erectile dysfunction, memory loss, fluid in the lungs, angina and peripheral artery disease.